-Luva Huva have a great collection of fun and modern everyday ethical knickers.
+Luva Huva has a great collection of fun and modern everyday ethical knickers.
 A triple set of knickers is currently £28, including the bottom left pair.
 The purple Juliet knickers are £14 and the cute frilly ones are £16.
-They do sell bras but they are don’t seem to come in different sizes according to your back size, which for some might be a sticking point.
+They do sell bras but they don’t seem to come in different sizes according to your back size, which for some might be a sticking point.

 2016 edit: sadly Who Made Your Pants have stopped trading.

-If you’re a DD+ cup size like me (thanks pregnancy and breastfeeding) then I am afraid I don’t think there is such a thing an ethical plus size bra.
-Despite a lot of searching I have not found one yet, and my best advice is to spend as much money as you can afford on a well made comfortable bra, and get properly fitted for it by a professional to ensure the longevity of your purchase.
+If you’re a DD+ cup size like me (thanks to pregnancy and breastfeeding) then I am afraid I don’t think there is such a thing as an ethical plus size bra.
+Despite a lot of searching, I have not found one yet.
+My best advice is therefore to spend as much money as you can afford on a well-made comfortable bra and get properly fitted for it by a professional to ensure the longevity of your purchase.